signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin supports SDP input to moderate dynamic session creation, allowing applications to

-    -override auto-detection
+    1) override auto-detection
-    -ignore one or more streams (or codecs)
+    2) ignore one or more streams (or codecs)

 SDP input can be given as a command line argument with an "-s" option: